acch/ansible-scale/README.md

 Defining node roles such as 'quorum' and 'manager' is optional.
 If you don't specify any quorum nodes then the first seven hosts in your inventory will automatically be assigned the quorum role.

 The above examples will install required packages and create a functional Spectrum Scale cluster which can be used to e.g. mount existing remote filesystems.
-To also create filesystems in the new cluster you will need to provide additional information.
+To also create local filesystems in the new cluster you will need to provide additional information.
 It's suggested to use `host_vars` inventory files for that purpose:

 ```
 # host_vars/scale01: